wtetzner/waterbear/docs/directives.md

 Directives
 ==========

 Directives are used to give directions to the assembler.
+Directive names start with a `.`, and each directive must appear on its own line.

 <!--ts-->
    * [`.byte` Directive](#byte)